 Then, one quiet autumn day, the line was no longer there.
-She wondered what had happened, before noticing it was not the only thing gone from the house.
+She wondered what had happened, before noticing it was not the only thing no longer in the house.
 Her family was gone too.

-She didn’t have to question what had happened to them, the note on top of the divorce papers explained it all.
+She didn’t have to wonder what had happened to them, the note on top of the divorce papers explained it all.

 She let herself drop on the bedroom chair, speechless and dumbfounded, tears rolling down her cheeks while the pieces of her life slowly crumbled into sand.

 Then she felt a small warm body cuddling on her lap, followed by the gentle sound of rhythmic purring.